FAQs: Recording consent

 Yes, the consent page is available for all web conferencing systems.

-Opt-out via the consent page is available for Zoom, Google Meet, Microsoft Teams, Webex, GoToMeeting, join.me, Amazon Chime, RingCentral Meetings and RingCentral Video web conferencing systems.
+For Zoom, Google Meet, Microsoft Teams, Webex, GoToMeeting, join.me, Amazon Chime, RingCentral Meetings and RingCentral Video web conferencing systems, participants can elect to join a meeting without it being recorded.

 For all other providers, if the participant joins the call it means they implicitly agree to be recorded.
-Otherwise, they should elect to not join the call.
+Otherwise, they shouldn’t join the call.

-Opt-out via the consent page is available for Zoom, Google Meet, Microsoft Teams, Webex, GoToMeeting, join.me, Amazon Chime, RingCentral Meetings and RingCentral Video web conferencing systems.
+This option is available for Zoom, Google Meet, Microsoft Teams, Webex, GoToMeeting, join.me, Amazon Chime, RingCentral Meetings and RingCentral Video.

 What is meant by “must consent to join the call”?